enso-org/enso/ide/docs/style-guide.md

 ## Motivation - why not rely on a formatting tool for code style?

-The code style is way more then just formatting.
+The code style is way more than just formatting.
 In many cases formatting can be automated.
 According to rustfmt docs: "formatting code is a mostly mechanical task which takes both time and mental effort.
 By using an automatic formatting tool, a programmer is relieved of this task and can concentrate on more important things.".
-While in many cases it is true, if the author of code does not take extra effort to make his code pretty by refactoring long lines to variables, moving code to specific modules, or sections, the formatting tool will result in a code which is hard to read and hard to write.
-Thus, it is important to take write the code in such way that we can be proud of its quality.
+While in many cases it is true, if the code author does not take extra effort to make his code pretty by refactoring long lines to variables, moving code to specific modules, or sections, the formatting tool will result in code that is hard to read and hard to write.
+Thus, it is important to take time to write code in such way that we can be proud of its quality.

-Because `rustfmt` does not support multiple of our requirements, we have created a guide how to format Rust code in this project.
+Because `rustfmt` does not support many of our requirements, we have created a guide to describe how to format Rust code in this project.
 Please read it carefully.
-We hope that in the future, many of the things described below will be possible while using `rustfmt` (and we encourage you to contribute there!), however, even if it happens, many parts of this guide will still be valid and will need to be handled manually.
+We hope that in the future, some of the things described below will be possible while using `rustfmt` (and we encourage you to contribute there!), however, even if it happens, many parts of this guide will still be valid and will need to be handled manually.

 ## Styling rules

 ### Code width
-Each line in a source file should have max of 80 chars of text (including comments).
+Each line in a source file should have max 80 chars of text (including comments).

 ### Imports